ramashanker/aws/certification/day13/Concept.md

 ## Code Deploy:
     The CodeDeploy agent cleans up these artifacts to conserve disk space.
+### Deployement Group
+    The deployment group contains settings and configurations used during the deployment Some settings, such as rollbacks, triggers, and alarms can be configured for deployment groups for any compute platform.

 ## Express workflow
     Express Workflows support event rates of more than 100,000 per second.